BREAKING: Zoe Rosenberg Released from Jail on Xmas Eve Morning

 Share This

-Zoe March
+Zoe free

 Watch Grammy-Nominated Artist Moby Speak Out for Zoe

-While her upcoming release brings relief, house arrest conditions will be highly restrictive.
+While her release brings relief, house arrest conditions will be highly restrictive.
 Rosenberg will not be allowed to have visitors of any kind—no friends or family may enter her apartment.
 She will be permitted to leave home for only two hours per week, strictly for grocery shopping.

-Advocates say the sweeping solidarity around Rosenberg is already having an effect—shining a light on what they describe as the injustice of jailing someone for rescuing suffering animals and helping build public support for legal protections that defend animals rather than punish those who act to save them.
+Advocates say the sweeping solidarity around Rosenberg is already having an effect—shining a light on what they describe as the injustice of jailing someone for rescuing suffering animals and helping build public support for legal protections that defend animals rather than punishing those who act to save them.

 Click Here to Watch the Entire Trial on UnchainedTV